csmangum/portfolio/Airbnb Price Prediction/README.md

 * Changed T/F columns to binary
 * Cleaned the currency related fields, zipcodes, and percentage columns
 * Removed listings with $500 or more daily price.
 Around 95% of listings are below this amount
-* Added topic models from NLP work on the listing description
+* Added topic models from NLP work on the listing description (Described in a later section)
 * Added zip code-based metrics for income and population

 ***